Nov 19, 2018

 In 2015, 20th Century Fox achieved a remarkable feat: At a time when comic book movies and Marvel superheroes in particular were seen as a license to print money, they still managed to make a massive bomb out of their reboot of Marvel’s Fantastic Four.
 Even more remarkably, the film somehow grossed far less than the universally derided movies it was rebooting.

-Trank directed the 2012 found-footage film Chronicle, a terrific superhero/supervillain story that was as much of a deconstructionist take on the genre as Unbreakable.
-Fox hired Trank on the strength of Chronicle to presumably do the same thing for the Fantastic Four: create a gritty, grounded take on their origin story.
-But it seems the studio got cold feet, especially considering this was happening around the same time Marvel Studios began making billions off lighthearted, high-flying, and decidedly non-gritty superhero stories, and so they tried in vain to course-correct the movie in mid-production into something more fun and formulaic and familiar.
+Trank directed the 2012 found-footage film Chronicle, a solid superhero/supervillain story that was as much of a deconstructionist take on the genre as Unbreakable.
+Fox hired Trank on the strength of Chronicle to presumably do the same thing for the Fantastic Four, and create a gritty, grounded take on their origin story.
+But it seems the studio got cold feet, especially considering this was happening around the same time Marvel Studios started making billions off lighthearted, high-flying, and decidedly non-gritty superhero stories, and so they tried in vain to course-correct the movie midway through production into something more fun and formulaic and familiar.

 Reportedly, Trank didn’t react well to the increasing studio interference.
 He had to fight to have Miles Teller play Reed Richards (and then ended up fighting with Teller on the set).
 The studio forced him to cast Kate Mara as Sue Storm, and he treated her like crap as a result.
 There were stories that Trank would show up to the set (possibly high?) and withdraw into a big black tent and not speak to anyone the entire day.
 There were stories that Trank wanted the performances to be as devoid of energy as possible; he would do take upon take and deliberately instruct his cast to deliver their lines even more flatly than the last time.
 There was even a bizarre report of Trank getting evicted from a house in Baton Rouge, Louisiana, where the film was being shot, with the owner filing a civil suit claiming Trank caused $100,000 in damages to the property.

-And then the week the movie opened, Josh Trank decided to tweet this:
+And then a day before the movie opened, Josh Trank decided to tweet this: